Sarasin Responsible Model Portfolio Service

 GOVERNANCE

 Many of these commitments provide us with a network of peers and supporters for key ESG related issues.
 It is important for us to remain engaged with group advocacy work, collaborative endeavours, such as engagements, but also to keep aware of best practice.
 Often, we find these networks to be useful sources of data and information either on a broad ESG related issue or on company specific metrics that may not be found in other sources.
-While the majority of our company engagements are pursued on our own, as outlined in later responses, we will collaborate with other investors where we are seeking to escalate due to resistance from the board or executives.
+This information can be helpful to keep our investment process, which incorporates ESG analysis, focused on relevant issues and outcomes.
+While most our company engagements are pursued on our own, we will collaborate with other investors where we are seeking to escalate, often because of resistance from the board or executives.
 Often having a larger shareholding united on a matter of concern can be more impactful.
-Wherever we explore collaboration, we ensure the steps we take are consistent with local laws and regulations.
-In certain cases, these collaborations link into broader initiatives that we support, such as ICCR Covid-19 engagement; the Workforce Disclosure Initiative; the Ellen MacArthur global commitment on recycling; or Climate Action 100+.
+Whenever we explore collaboration, we ensure the steps we take are consistent with local laws and regulations.
+In certain cases, these collaborations link into broader initiatives that we support, such as ICCR Covid-19 engagement; the Ellen MacArthur global commitment on recycling; or Climate Action 100+.
+Dialshifter (Fund)This fund is helping to ‘shift the dial from brown to green’ by… …through our belief that the most crucial way in which we as a firm can have an impact on sustainability is through our stewardship work with investee companies.
+Responsible investment has the power to deliver enduring value to clients in a way that benefits society.
+Equally, wealth creation at society’s expense is likely to be ephemeral.
+Our approach has three tenets: